 Check out our Medical Administration and Billing FAQ page!

-Dorsey Schools is accredited by the Commission of the Council on Occupational Education.
+Dorsey College is accredited by the Commission of the Council on Occupational Education.
 This applies to the Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Wayne, and Woodhaven campuses (which are branch campus locations of Madison Heights).

 Financial aid is available to those who qualify.